ahl ul-Bayt Enclave (Graves of ahl-ul Bayt Enclave)

 circa 650 CE

-Originally a mausoleum was built over the graves of ahl al-Bayt during the Ottoman era, it was demolised circa 1810 CE and follwing the reconstruction in the mid-19th century, was destroyed again in the 1925 or 1926 demolitions.
-During these demolitions, the tombs of some 7,000 people were destroyed, who were said to have ties with the prophet Muhammad.
+Originally a mausoleum was built over the graves of ahl al-Bayt during the Ottoman period, it was demolised circa 1810 CE and follwing the reconstruction in the mid-19th century CE, was destroyed again in the 1925 or 1926 demolitions as part of a broader ideological effort by the emerging Saudi state to eliminate tomb veneration practices considered un-Islamic.
+During these demolitions, the constructions (domes, mausoleums and tombs) built over some 7,000 graves were destroyed, who were said to have ties or belonged to the period of prophet Muhammad.

 See Also